Ruslan-200/Minecraft-Server-J/README.md

 Created by.
-Ruslan Kravchuk 1 year study in NUWM and Maksym Kraichynskyi 1 year study in WSEI Poland s.Lublin.
+Ruslan Kravchuk 1 year study in NUWM and Maksym Kraichynskyi 1 year study in WSEI Poland Lublin.